ARGANS/training-raster-clipper/TUTORIAL.md

 1  None  FOREST  MULTIPOLYGON (((355918.751 4834466.232, 357404...
 2  None    FARM  MULTIPOLYGON (((365718.363 4843753.544, 365876...
 ```

+:eyes: We can see again our 3 MultiPolygons created from QGIS, each of them corresponding to a specific class

 ### Load a Sentinel-2 raster (`rioxarray`)